-We’ve been working on the event for 7 years (Big Game 3 – 9), so the main challenge for this and any other annualised event is creating a point of difference from one year to the next so that you can provide a different production for the client and the thousands of rugby fans and make each year more memorable than the last.
+We’ve been working on the event for seven years (Big Game 3 – 9), so the main challenge for this and any other annualised event is creating a point of difference from one year to the next, providing a different product for the client and the thousands of rugby fans.
+We like to make each year more memorable than the last!

 We address the following three key principles when tackling the challenge each year:

-- The easiest way to improve on the previous year is to add more products, making it bigger and better so for example we’ve increased from 6 flames on one side of the stadium, to 24 spread across all 4 sides of the pitch providing full coverage.
-There is an optimum amount of product though, you reach a point where additional product no longer adds any extra impact.
-Or there simply isn’t any more space available.
+The easiest way to improve on the previous year is to add more products, making it bigger and better.
+As an example, our specialist team have increased the Flame Effects from six flames on one side of the stadium, to twenty-four spread across all four sides of the pitch, providing full coverage.

-- Utilising different firing locations is a great way to add variety and depth to a display.
-You can also create a surprise element, by firing products from locations the crowd won’t expect.
-For some events we fired from the pitch level, on other occasions we fired from the roof and most recently we combined the pitch and roof levels for our biggest production to date.
+Utilising different firing locations is a great way to add variety and depth to a display.
+The Entertainment Effects team can also create a surprise element by firing products from locations that the crowd won’t expect.
+For some events, we fired from pitch level, yet on other occasions, we fired from the roof.
+Most recently we combined the pitch and roof levels for our biggest production to date!

-The atmosphere within the stadium speaks for itself, nerve tingling excitement, the hairs on the back of your neck stand up.
+The atmosphere within the stadium speaks for itself – nerve-tingling excitement making the hairs on the back of your neck stand up.
 The overall event production is worthy of a World Cup Final.